schrilax/schrilax.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Scientist with Amobee Research.
+I am currently a Research Scientist with Amobee Research.
 Prior to this, I was a Research Scientist with Criteo Research.
 Broadly my work encompasses applying different Machine Learning, Deep Learning and Nonlinear Optimization techniques to solve related problems.
 I have 7+ years of research and 5 years of developer experience during which I have been exposed and worked on solving a variety of problems.
 Please feel free to contact me at suchismi [at] buffalo.edu :)

 Previously
 ----